 Incision on the perineum

-Episiotomy is a source of infection and/or haemorrhage and should not be done routinely.
+Episiotomy can cause infection, haemorrhage and/or chronic pain.
+It should not be done routinely.
 Simple first- and second-degree tears heal as well or better than an episiotomy.

-Episiotomy should be routinely performed in the following situations:
+Episiotomy should be routinely performed in case of symphysiotomy.

 Episiotomy should be considered in the following situations:

-– Delivery is taking more than 30 minutes, especially if foetal heart rate slows, when completion of the delivery is being obstructed by the perineum.
+– Prolonged delivery, especially if foetal heart rate slows, when completion of the delivery is being obstructed by the perineum.

 – Instrumental delivery (forceps or vacuum extraction).